Forge of Empires: Gameplay

 Forge of Empires is a city-builder that starts in the Stone Age and, with a technology tree, advances through all eras of human history to the far future.
 Houses provide population, which is required to build other buildings, and gold.
 Production buildings provide supplies.
 Goods can be produced by dedicated buildings.
 Decorations and cultural buildings provide an amount of happiness, that should meet the requirement of the existing population.
 Forge points are used to advance through the technology tree, and recharge over time.
 Each new era provides new buildings of each type, and sometimes new gameplay mechanics.

 There are Great Buildings, based on famous historical structures, that provide greater benefits.
 However, their construction and upgrading requires space, goods, forge points, and a special resource, blueprints.

 Combat requires the construction of military units, and take place in a minigame of turn-based tactics.
-The minigame takes place in a hexagon pattern, and units have strengths and weaknesses against others in a rock paper scissors style.
+The minigame takes place in a hexagon pattern, and units have strengths and weaknesses against others and certain terrain in a rock paper scissors style.
 Combat takes place against the game in a world map, and in several types of player-versus-player formats.
 Players may group in teams named guilds.